• Skip to primary navigation

 Roll out the shortcrust pastry to less than ¼-inch thick, then cut out 6-inch circles (photo 5).
 I use a 6-inch round cookie cutter (the same one used in Checkerboard Cake), but you can also use a paring knife and trace around a small dinner plate.

 Spoon about three tablespoons of the filling onto the pastry.
 You want enough to fill the pastry, but not so much that you can't get a good seal on the edges.
 Crimp well so the filling won't leak during baking (photo 6).
-I brush an egg wash on the edges of the dough to get a good seal, then brush the tops of the chilled pasties again before baking to get a nice sheen.
+Brush an egg wash on the edges of the dough to get a good seal using a pastry brush, then brush the tops of the chilled pasties again before baking to get a nice sheen.

 I find that 6-inch circles are great for meal-sized pasties.
 For a fun party-style appetizer pasty, use a 4-inch round cookie cutter instead.
 Reduce the filling to about two tablespoons.